-A graceful place where bhangra and Bollywood meet | ExBulletin
+A graceful place where Bhangra and Bollywood meet | ExBulletin

 Entertainment

 In March, Toor, a leading figure in the Bay Area’s vibrant South Asian dance scene, and fellow choreographer Preet Chahal paid tribute to Sikander.
-In a YouTube video with the look of a retro family movie, Chahal leads a group of men doing freestyle bhangra moves to a Sikanders music mashup in a garage turned into a dance floor.
+In one Youtube video With the appearance of a retro home movie, Chahal leads a group of men doing freestyle bhangra moves to a mix of Sikanders music in a garage turned into a dance floor.
 Toor enters the scene wearing a festive lehenga (a long, floor-length dress skirt) and pushes his male admirers away with mock irritation, a recurring motif in his choreography before leading the party girls into the dance.

-We wanted to bring back the Sardool Sikanders genre, Toor said, and evoke the garage party cheer of his parent’s generation.
+We wanted to bring back the Sardool Sikanders genre, Toor said, and evoke the joy of the garage parties of his parents’ generation.

 Toor and Chahals’ video reflects a new wave of Indian diaspora dancing, a wave that has been activated by platforms like YouTube and TikTok, and that has intensified during the pandemic with live performances on hiatus.
 With its graceful and one-of-a-kind style, a blend of bhangra, Bollywood, hip-hop and giddha, another Punjabi folk dance, Toor, epitomizes a genre rapprochement that has found an enthusiastic worldwide audience.